kb2ma/cotel/README.md

 The AppImage installer for Linux is a single file.
 Simply mark it executable and run it.
 AppImage is designed to be agnostic to a user's particular distro.
 It's also possible to integrate Cotel into the desktop environment.
 See the AppImage [Running](https://docs.appimage.org/user-guide/run-appimages.html) page for details.

-See Cotel's user documentation for how to use it.
+See Cotel's [user guide](doc/user-guide.md) for details on how to use it.

 # Development